Note

 { "value": [ { "@search.score": 0.6015292, "phone_number": "4255550100" } ] }

 If you find these results confusing, you're not alone.
-In the next section, let's dig into why we're getting these results.
+The next section explains why you're getting these results.

-To understand these search results, we need to understand what the analyzer is doing.
-From there, we can test the default analyzer using the Analyze API, providing a foundation for designing an analyzer that better meets our needs.
+To understand these search results, you must understand what the analyzer is doing.
+From there, you can test the default analyzer using the Analyze API, providing a foundation for designing an analyzer that better meets your needs.

 Analyzers consist of three components: